-Our Responsible Sourcing Policy and Code of Conduct for Partners are available on Chopard's Sustainability webpage in the section Responsible Sourcing Programme.
+The Responsible Sourcing Policy and Code of Conduct for Partners are available on Chopard's Sustainability webpage in the section Responsible Sourcing Programme.

-The due diligence system is applicable to all our suppliers of precious metals, minerals and gemstones (sapphires, rubies, emeralds and diamonds).
+The due diligence system is applicable to all Chopard's suppliers of precious metals, minerals and gemstones (sapphires, rubies, emeralds, diamonds, semi-precious stones, etc.).